 Step 12

-Next, add baking powder to the bowl and gently incorporate both into the dough, using a spatula and folding it.
+Next, add the baking powder to the bowl and gently fold it into the dough with a spatula.

 Step 13

-Line a baking tray with parchment paper, and make eight cookies out of the cookie dough.
-Place them on the tray, and indent the center gently with your thumb to create a shallow well.
+Line a baking tray with parchment paper and roll out the dough into 8 cookies.
+Place them on the tray and gently indent the center with your thumb to create a shallow well.

 Step 14